-In this, I present more than a dozen financial products ranked from safest to riskiest.
+In this article, I present more than a dozen of the most popular financial products, and rank them from safest to riskiest.

 1 – Fixed income assets